Canon G9 X Mark II vs Sony A6000

 - More flexible: Takes interchangeable lenses and can thus be used with specialty optics.

 - Longer lasting: Gets more shots (360 versus 235) out of a single battery charge.

 - Better lighting: Features a hotshoe and can thus hold and trigger an external flash gun.

 - More heavily discounted: Has been around for much longer (launched in February 2014).

 The above review scores should be interpreted with care, though.
-The ratings are only valid when refering to cameras in the same category and of the same age.
-A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
-Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.
+The ratings were established in reference to similarly priced cameras that were available in the market at the time of the review.
+Hence, a score should always be seen in the context of the camera's market launch date and its price, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
+It should also be noted that some of the review sites have over time altered the way they render their verdicts.

 Other camera comparisons